Updated: Nov 27, 2020

 For employees that mainly perform individualised tasks where a high level of concentration is needed, choose a workstation layout plan that allows them ample privacy to better focus.
 Whereas collaborative-based spaces should be designated for staff whose positions involve frequent teamwork.

 The same goes with placing members of the same team close to one another so that they can quickly convene for group discussions.

 Your space planning needs to also account for the presence and accessibility of shared facilities that employees will require in the workplace.
-This may be the pantry area and lounge room or washrooms with sufficient cubicles.
+This may be the pantry area and lounge room or washroom with sufficient cubicles.

 The planning and layout of your office should ultimately be aimed at streamlining workflow by accommodating employee needs.

-Benefits of space planning in the workplace
+Benefit of space planning in the workplace

 A good office plan factors in every single detail that can influence your work environment.
 That said, workplace analytics is a requisite of effectual space planning.

-Hence you need to recognise your business objectives as to how it corresponds with the office layout, how it hinders employee productivity in terms of their work quality and quantity, alongside the ability of functional spaces to promote the daily flow of a workplace.
+Hence you need to recognise your business objective as to how it corresponds with the office layout, how it hinders employee productivity in terms of their work quality and quantity, alongside the ability of functional spaces to promote the daily flow of a workplace.